About Us

 Director

-Miriam Dwyer is the Chief Executive Officer at the Gallipoli Medical Research Foundation (a Not for Profit Approved Research Institute based in Brisbane).
+Miriam Dwyer is the former Chief Executive Officer at the Gallipoli Medical Research Foundation (a Not for Profit Approved Research Institute based in Brisbane).
 The Foundation focusses on applied research that will enhance the health and wellbeing of veterans and their families.

 Miriam served on the Board of Mates4Mates from 2013 to 2021 and since May 2019 is a Trustee for the Commando Welfare Trust.